ZooFarming/zoo-keeper-docs/pages/manual/zoorena.en.md

 The type of chest reward is based on the selected chest option.
 For example, a gold chest wager, if won, will always reward you with a gold chest.
 Chests won can then manually be claimed where displayed.

-Note that the user’s selected clan does not need to be victorious to successfully win a wager.
+Remember that the user’s selected clan does not need to be victorious to successfully win a wager.
 Indeed, all wagers are independent from the outcome of the match.
 The outcome of a wager is completely random.

 Note: 50% of the wagers placed will be burned, and the remaining 50% are added to the Jackpot. (the entry fee is considered a wager as well)